Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using Bicep

 Azure Kubernetes Service (AKS) is a managed Kubernetes service that lets you quickly deploy and manage clusters.
 In this quickstart, you:

-- Deploy an AKS cluster using a Bicep file.
+Deploy an AKS cluster using Bicep.

 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.
 Bicep offers the best authoring experience for your infrastructure-as-code solutions in Azure.